 An Umbrella Company is a company which provides payment services to contractors by acting as their employer.
 They typically have hundreds or thousands of contractors being paid through them which means they can deliver payroll services at a nominal fee.
 They are also known as Contractor Management Companies.
 American independent contractors use the term PEO (Professional Employer Organization).
-The UK has the largest and most well established range of Umbrella Companies in the world, underpinned by heavy use by contractors in the City of London.
-Successive governments have legislated against use of certain Umbrella Company structures with limited success.
+The UK has the largest and most well-established range of Umbrella Companies in the world, underpinned by heavy use by contractors in the City of London.
+Successive governments have legislated against the use of certain Umbrella Company structures with limited success.

-Umbrella Company similarities and differences
+Umbrella Company’s similarities and differences

 Umbrella companies in the UK can be structured in a variety of ways – the term applies to virtually any company which handles payment for contractors.
 This means that umbrella companies may operate a simple PAYE structure they may supplement this with expense processing or dispensations.
 Even operators running more aggressive Financial Management Structures including Employee Benefit Trusts or Loan Schemes are still described as Umbrella Companies.

 All Umbrella Companies have some services in common.
 They will sign a contract with the contractor and also sign a contract with the recruitment agency or end client.
 They handle invoicing and the processing of payment.
 They calculate and submit income tax, national insurance and pension contributions as required.
 They will hold the necessary insurances and licenses including Professional Indemnity and Public Liability Insurance.
 However, the methods of operation and levels of service can vary greatly.
 So can the net returns.
 You can compare the net return from a market-leading umbrella company vs a limited company or PAYE using our Umbrella Company Calculator.